kubedb/docs/docs/guides/singlestore/backup/kubestash/overview/index.md

 1. At first, a user creates a `Secret`.
 This secret holds the credentials to access the backend where the backed up data will be stored.

-2. Then, she creates a `BackupStorage` custom resource that specifies the backend information, along with the `Secret` containing the credentials needed to access the backend.
+2. Then, the user creates a `BackupStorage` custom resource that specifies the backend information, along with the `Secret` containing the credentials needed to access the backend.

 3. KubeStash operator watches for `BackupStorage` custom resources.
 When it finds a `BackupStorage` object, it initializes the `BackupStorage` by uploading the `metadata.yaml` file to the specified backend.

-4. Next, she creates a `BackupConfiguration` custom resource that specifies the target database, addon information (including backup tasks), backup schedules, storage backends for storing the backup data, and other additional settings.
+4. Next, user creates a `BackupConfiguration` custom resource that specifies the target database, addon information (including backup tasks), backup schedules, storage backends for storing the backup data, and other additional settings.

 5. KubeStash operator watches for `BackupConfiguration` objects.